GloomyM/employee_system/README.md

 # employee_system
-This is a easy project to practice react and springboot
+This is an easy project to practice react and springboot

 ## Front End
 React.js and Tailwindcss